AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 ## Model Selection and Training

 For this project we will use 2 different models.
 The first one is an xgboost regressor, that has been chosen following other similar projects to this one and that has outperformed with less training times other similar ensemble models.
 Then, a neural network containing LSTM layers is used to capture the temporal features and their ordering.
+We will start off with the xgboost models.

 ### a.
 XGBregressor

 We will first use a data subset to perform a grid search on the parameter space to find the ones that fit the best our xgboost model.

-#### RandomizedSearchCV and GridSearchCV
+#### Parameter tuning using GridSearchCV

-We apply both techniques to find the best parameters for our model after transforming our data using pipelines.
+We apply grid searhc with cross validation find the best parameters for our model after transforming our data using pipelines.
 We use an XGBRegressor and a set of parameters associated with it to evaluate the optimal parameters for training and prediction.

 ```python
 space = {